supercontainers/sc19-tutorial/04-hands-on.md

 # Sylabs cloud library

-In this sections we will build learn how to push our `lolcow.sif` image into the sylabs library, then to pull it from a different host, and how can we add security verification to those steps by signing our image with a PGP protocol.
+In this sections we will build learn how to push our `hellompi.sif` image into the sylabs library, then to pull it from a different host, and how can we add security verification to those steps by signing our image with a PGP protocol.

 Also we will learn how to use the sylabs cloud builder to build our image without root privileges.